d9beuD/genealogist/README.md

-# Genealogist, a free genealogist app
+# Genealogist, a free family tree app

 I started this project as a personal challenge.
 I wanted to deepen my web programing skills.
 Because I created this repository a long time ago, the project structure changed several times as I was changing my mind on what this project may work or look like.